An Overview of Icinga subscriptions

 Questions and Answers

-Q: How do you see this - is the Icinga project moving away from open source?
+Q: Is the Icinga project moving away from Open Source?

-Q: I have been looking at the Icinga subscription.
-If I understand correctly, Icinga offers a full service.
-What are the differences between the support provided by Linuxfabrik and Icinga itself?
+Q: What are the differences between support from Linuxfabrik and from Icinga itself?

 A: You have to differentiate:

-A: No. Only if at least one of the hosts monitored by Icinga is based on RHEL 8+, Amazon Linux or Suse (e.g. the Icinga server itself) will a repo subscription be required - either as a developer subscription for up to 20 RHEL/Amazon Linux/Suse hosts or for a fee for more than 20 hosts.
+A: No. A subscription is only required once at least one of the hosts monitored by Icinga runs on RHEL 8+, Amazon Linux or SUSE (e.g. the Icinga server itself).
+Up to 20 hosts a Developer Subscription is sufficient, from 21 hosts onwards a paid one is required.
 An Icinga Support Subscription can be purchased at any time for any operating system.

 Previous Post Next Post